 This thought-provoking monument is a tribute to the fallen of WW2 and to the Resistance and solidarity shown by Luxembourgers in the face of Nazi Occupation.
 The inner courtyard represents concentration camps and barracks, the rough stone all victims of war.
 In front of this burns an eternal flame.

-The biggest surprise for me in Luxembourg was how much leafy, green space there is.
+The biggest surprise for me in Luxembourg City was how many leafy, green spaces there are.
 There are gardens and parks galore and they make a great place to stroll or rest.
-Possibly with a little something from the aforementioned Chocolate Café.
+Possibly with a little something from the aforementioned Chocolate Café?